Noziop/Projet_Portfolio/Stage_1/README.md

 StellarStudio represents an ambitious project that meets several objectives.
 While ambitious in scope, this MVP strikes a balance between innovation and feasibility, leveraging modern technologies to democratize astronomical image processing.

-1. **Technical Challenge**
+### Technical Challenge
 - Use of modern technologies
 - Scalable and evolving architecture
 - Complex scientific image processing

-2. **Community Impact**
+### Community Impact
 - Democratization of amateur astronomy
 - Contribution to citizen science
 - Creation of a supportive community

-3. **Personal Development**
+### Personal Development
 - Skill development on key technologies
 - Learning scientific image processing
 - Management of a complex project

+### Future Evolutions

 This MVP, although technically demanding, remains achievable with the available resources.
 The project can evolve based on:
 - User feedback